Careers360 Logo

 Question:1

-Hydrogen resembles halogens in many respects for which several factors are responsible.
-Of the following factors which one is most important in this respect?
+Hydrogen resembles halogens in many respects, for which several factors are responsible.
+Of the following factors, which one is most important in this respect?

 (i) Its tendency to lose an electron to form a cation.

-(ii) Its tendency to gain a single electron in its valence shell to attain stable electronic configuration.
+(ii) Its tendency to gain a single electron in its valence shell to attain a stable electronic configuration.

 (iii) Its low negative electron gain enthalpy value.